this cell is required to run these notebooks on Binder. Make sure that you also have a desktop tab open.

 from tifffile import imread

-# load the image data and inspect its shape
+# load the image data using tifffile

-nuclei_mip = imread('data/nuclei.tif').max(axis=0)
+nuclei_mip = nuclei.max(axis=0)

 viewer.add_image(nuclei_mip)

-<Image layer 'nuclei_mip' at 0x7fa010776f10>
+<Image layer 'nuclei_mip' at 0x7fef22b5ff90>

 nbscreenshot(viewer)